 Q7. | How can companies prepare for upcoming HR trends? |

-Ans. | By investing in digital tools and artificial intelligence (AI), creating inclusive and flexible policies that support diverse workforces, businesses can prepare for the evolving demands of HR.
+Ans. | By investing in digital tools and artificial intelligence (AI), and creating inclusive and flexible policies that support diverse workforces, businesses can prepare for the evolving demands of HR.
 Additionally, placing a high priority on ongoing learning and reskilling to stay up to date with emerging skills, businesses can get ready for future HR leadership trends.
-Companies can prepare for upcoming trends by also encouraging holistic well-being, and incorporating sustainability and ethics into HR procedures. |
+Companies can prepare for recent trends in human resource management by also encouraging holistic well-being, and incorporating sustainability and ethics into HR procedures. |

 Q8. | What role will employee experience play in 2026? |

-Ans. | Managing changing remote and hybrid work models, filling the skills gap through training and AI adoption, luring and keeping top digital talent are some of the challenges.
+Ans. | Managing changing remote and hybrid work models, filling the skills gap through training and AI adoption, and retaining top digital talent are some of the challenges.
 Besides these, promoting employee mental health and well-being in the face of economic pressures and workforce uncertainty are other challenges that HR leaders will face in 2026. |

 Q9. | How will people analytics shape decision-making in HR? |

-Ans. | People analytics in HR will improve hiring, talent management, and employee development.
+Ans. | People analytics in HR will improve hiring, talent management, and employee development, shaping the future of work.
 This will be done by replacing gut feeling with objective, and data-driven decision-making. |

 Q10. | What will the future of HR look like in 2030? |